pabloppp/CarND-Vehicle-Detection/writeup.md

 **Other models**

 I tried a lot of combination for parameters, the linear model above gave a pretty good balance of accuracy and prediction time.
-I also wanted to see how a model using **rbf** performed, so I trained one [svc lrbf.py](src/svc_rbf.p) I had to reduce some features so the training wouldn't take forever
+I also wanted to see how a model using **rbf** (C=10) performed, so I trained one [svc lrbf.p](src/svc_rbf.p) I had to reduce some features so the training wouldn't take forever

 ![alt text][image10]

-The accuracy goes up to 94.79% but the prediction time goes up to 17ms per image, with 729 windows that will take 12s per image (not including the feature extraction), so the full video could take about 4 hours to process, that's was out of the table...
+The validation accuracy goes up to 94.79% but the prediction time goes up to 17ms per image, with 729 windows that will take 12s per image (not including the feature extraction), so the full video could take about 4 hours to process, that's was out of the table...

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
 The code where generate this samples can be found in [task window search](src/task_window_search.py).

 I used the same algorythm for optimized window search that we learnt in the classroom, you can see it here [hog window search.py](src/tools/hog_window_search.p)

 The main optimization is performing the HOG only once per window size.

-As you can see in the `combined_window_search` method from that file, I decided to do 5 passes with different window scales: x1, x1.5, x2, x2.5, and x4 (in order to find cars of all sizes in the image)
+As you can see in the `combined_window_search` method from that file, I decided to do 5 passes with different window scales: x1, x1.5, x2, x2.5, and x4 in order to find cars of all sizes in the image.
+Smaller scales are only applied to higher zones in the image, because that's where we expect the cars to look smaller.

 x1 (ymax-min: 380 -> 480)
 ![alt text][image11]